The mentoring programme runs for 12 weeks with a 1 hour commitment per week.

 Humbling, friendship (I built a relationship with my mentee and I look forward to talking to him and seeing how he is) and of course making a difference.

-iamtheCODE has launched a 1girl1computer – Donate here if you can.
+iamtheCODE has launched a 1girl1computer campaign – Donate here if you can.